-SMS opt in – why SMS consent is important
+SMS opt-in – why SMS consent is important

 To effectively utilise SMS as a marketing channel and gain the trust and loyalty of your prospective customers, it is important to follow best practices when sending messages to your contact database.
 This includes obtaining opt-in consent before sending marketing SMS or using over-the-top (OTT) channels such as Whatsapp, Viber, Messenger, and Instagram.